Artikash/Textractor/README.md

 Host writes to hostPipe, vnrhook writes to hookPipe.<br>
 vnrhook waits for the pipe to be connected, then injects a few instructions into any text outputting functions (e.g. TextOut, GetGlyphOutline) that cause their input to be sent through the pipe.<br>
 Additional information about hooks is shared through a file view (a.k.a. section object) that is mapped to a reference to the TextHook class.<br>
-The text that the host receives through the pipe is then processed a little before being dispatched back to the GUI and displayed.
+The text that the host receives through the pipe is then processed a little before being dispatched back to the GUI.<br>
+Finally, the GUI dispatches the text to extensions before displaying it.

 ## Developers